Is it not a shame that a day set apart for thanking the Almighty Creator of the universe is barely given a cursory glance—if not entirely ignored?

 Once we accept God's sovereignty, it begins to produce certain virtues in us.
 Here are four of these byproducts of total submission to God.

-John Ritenbaugh, cuing onto Ecclesiastes 5:18-20, observes that we must do what we must to keep a relationship with God.
-Solomon teaches us that money may provide some security, but it cannot be relied upon for satisfaction; only a relationship with God will fill that yawning vacuum.
-Money is neutral commodity, serving either …
+Solomon teaches us that money may provide some security, but it cannot be relied upon for satisfaction; only a relationship with God will fill that vacuum.

 Martin Collins, distinguishing between prosperity and wealth, asserts that prosperity is success that comes to those who have been active in achieving it and/or by divine grace, usually as a result of effort.
 Along with material wealth are offspring, and spiritual blessings such as character or grace in the eyes of an …

 Because even Satan can transform himself into an angel of light, we must be careful not to assess goodness by surface appearances.
 God's goodness is our pattern.

 Solomon reveals that God is solidly in control of time.
 Knowing that God is sovereign over time should fill us with faith in God's workmanship.